 Hot and humid summer weather can cause heat illness and even death.
 More Americans die from heat waves than all other natural disasters combined.
 In New York City, more than 80% of heat stroke deaths in recent years involved victims who were exposed to heat in homes without air conditioning.
-Older adults, people with chronic medical conditions or mental health conditions, the socially isolated, and certain other groups are most vulnerable.
+Those most vulnerable to extreme heat include older adults, people with chronic medical conditions or mental health conditions and the socially isolated.

 Test your knowledge

 about staying safe in the heat.

 Pay attention to weather reports on the news, or check National Weather Service reports.
 The heat index is a measure of how hot it feels based on temperature and humidity.
 A heat index above 95 degrees F is especially dangerous for older adults and other vulnerable individuals.

 The best way to prevent heat illness is to stay in an air-conditioned place.
 Make sure you and your family stay cool during a heat wave.
 If you or someone you know cannot stay cool at home, visit a cool place, such as a library, a friend's home with air conditioning or a city cooling center.
 Cooling centers are open across the city during serious heat waves.
 You can find a cooling center online or by calling 311.